 Contrast that style to the thought-provoking, more meditative delivery that a close-of-day speaker should have.
 As you choose speakers for each slot, study some past speeches they’ve given to determine if they have the speaking chops to deliver the right tone for the speaking slot you’re considering them for.

-Attend Similar Events (Or at Least, Study Videos from Them) To Hear Speakers for Yourself
+Attend Similar Events (Or at Least Watch Videos) to Hear Them Yourself

 It pays to attend a few similar industry events to track down promising speakers for your event.
 Study their audience’s response to determine if they can move an audience to act.